 Though the U.S. Military was successful in subduing the Arikara, the conflict sparked a great debate because Colonel Henry Leavenworth had not entirely wiped out the tribe, at a time when Americans were demanding cohabitation and subjugation of the Native Americans.

 In addition to subduing the Indians, the area was also central to the competition between the U.S. and Great Britain for control of the middle Missouri River and access to areas farther upriver and the Pacific Coast trade.
 After this first plains war, the American fur trade and exploration greatly expanded.

 In the 1830s, the Arikara were almost destroyed by smallpox and in the end, were forced from their lands by the Sioux in the 1870s.
 Migrating into North Dakota, they lived for many years near the Fort Clark Trading Post on the Knife River and began to work closer tribes who inhabited the area.
 In 1872, they joined the Hidatsa and Mandan at Like-a-Fishhook Village, near the Fort Berthold trading post in North Dakota.
 Ironically, for protection and jobs, the Arikara men began to scout for the U.S. Army stationed at nearby Fort Stevenson and in 1874, guided George Custer on his Black Hills Expedition.

 In 1876, a large group of Arikara men accompanied Custer and the 7th Cavalry on the Little Bighorn Expedition against the Lakota Sioux and Northern Cheyenne and were the first scouts to lead the men when the village was attacked.

 Several of the Arikara fought valiantly alongside the soldiers, while others there were cut off and returned to the base camp as they had been directed.
 During the battle, three Arikara warriors, Little Brave, Bobtail Bull, and Bloody Knife, were killed along with some 260 other men serving under Custer.
-Searching for scapegoats, the Arikara scouts were undeservedly blamed by many for the the loss of the Battle of the little Bighorn.
+Searching for scapegoats, the Arikara scouts were undeservedly blamed by many for the loss of the Battle of the Little Bighorn.